Cavaliers–Warriors rivalry: 2015–16 season: Warriors' 73-win season, Cleveland's first title ends drought

-2016–2018: Arrival of Kevin Durant
+2016–2018: Arrival of Kevin Durant, Warriors win back-to-back titles

 On July 4, 2016, Oklahoma City Thunder star Kevin Durant signed with the Warriors in free agency.
 He averaged 25.1 PPG, 8.3 RPG, 4.8 APG, 1.1 SPG, and 1.6 BPG.
+After losing the Christmas game 108–109, the Warriors got their revenge on MLK Day at home by once again blowing out the Cavaliers 126–91.
 After finishing 67–15, the first team in NBA history to win at least 67 games in three straight seasons, the Warriors went 12–0 in the Western Conference playoffs.
-They became the third team in league history to sweep all three rounds after the Los Angeles Lakers (1988–89 and 2000–01), doing it against the Portland Trail Blazers, Utah Jazz, and San Antonio Spurs, and the first to do so going 12–0 (the previous teams went 11–0 when the first round was best-of-five).
+They became the 3rd team in league history to sweep all three rounds after the Los Angeles Lakers (1988–89 and 2000–01), doing it against the Portland Trail Blazers, Utah Jazz, and San Antonio Spurs, and the 1st to do so going 12–0 (the previous teams went 11–0 when the first round was best-of-five).

 In the Eastern Conference, the Cavaliers willfully made it to the Finals, going 12–1, cruising past the Indiana Pacers and Toronto Raptors in convincing series sweeps.
 In the Conference Finals, the Cavaliers defeated the Boston Celtics in five games.
-James was considered to be playing his best basketball of his career, entering the Finals averaging 32.5 PPG, 8.0 RPG, 7.0 APG, 2.2 SPG, and 1.4 BPG.
+James entered the Finals averaging 32.5 PPG, 8.0 RPG, 7.0 APG, 2.2 SPG, and 1.4 BPG.
 He shot 57% from the field and 42% from three.
-James averaged a triple double in the Finals.
-Kevin Love also played his best basketball as a Cavalier, averaging 17.2 PPG 10.4 RPG, 1.9 APG, shooting 46% from the field, and 44% from behind the arc.
+James averaged a triple-double in the Finals.
+Kevin Love also played his best basketball as a Cavalier, averaging 17.2 PPG 10.4 RPG, 1.9 APG, shooting 46% from the field, and 44% on 3 pointers.
 Kyrie Irving set a career playoff-high 42 points during Game 4 of the Eastern Conference Finals against Boston.
 The Warriors and Cavaliers had a combined 24–1 record entering the Finals, the fewest combined losses entering the Finals ever.